Do Neurons Dream of Primitive Operators? Wake-Sleep Compression Rediscovers Schank's Event Semantics: Conclusion

 \textbf{2.
 Schank was incomplete about the inventory.} The compression-optimal set contains approximately 11 operators, not 7.
 The missing primitives govern mental states (goals, emotions, attributes, intentions) that are more prevalent in everyday reasoning than the physical actions Schank focused on.

 \textbf{3.
 The right approach is discovery, not enumeration.} Rather than debating which primitives belong in the inventory---a question that has occupied linguistics for decades---we can \textit{derive} the answer from data via compression.
-Different data distributions yield different operator inventories (physical-action-heavy data recovers Schank; commonsense data reveals the mental/emotional primitives), but the method is domain-agnostic.

-These results suggest that the structure of event cognition is not a matter of linguistic convention but of information-theoretic optimality---and that the ``mental programming language'' for events is richer, more psychologically oriented, and more discoverable than previously assumed.
+\textbf{4.
+The discovered operators show signs of universality.} Cross-corpus convergence---the same operators emerging from independent datasets with different annotation schemes, domains, and distributions---suggests these are information-theoretically determined fixed points, not dataset artifacts.
+This is analogous to universality classes in statistical physics, where systems with different microscopic details exhibit identical macroscopic behavior.